-The purpose of this action is to revise COMAR 10.34.22 to comply with statutory requirements as amended by SB 133/HB 316 State Board of Pharmacy - Wholesale Distributor Permits - Application Requirements, 2012.
-The revisions include: adding definitions for "ANDA," "NDA," and "UDI" numbers.
-Other new definitions include "cease to operate," "central repository," and "virtual manufacturer."
+The purpose of this action is to :

+Revise COMAR 10.34.22 to comply with statutory requirements as amended by SB 133/HB 316 State Board of Pharmacy - Wholesale Distributor Permits - Application Requirements, 2012 and SB 595/ HB 591 State Board of Pharmacy - Wholesale Distribution - Pharmacies, 2013.
+The revisions include: adding definitions for "ANDA," "NDA," "pharmacy," "UDI" numbers, "cease to operate," "central repository," "intracompany sales," and "virtual manufacturer."
+"Original wholesale distributor" was added to § B(22)(b)(x) of the definition of "wholesale distribution" where wholesale distribution does not include the sale or transfer from a pharmacy or pharmacy warehouse of expired, damaged, returned, or recalled prescription drugs to the original wholesale distributor, the original manufacturer, or a third-party returns processor.
+The word "retail" was stricken from § B(23)(b)(xii) of the definition of "Wholesale Distributor" so that all pharmacies distributor permit.
 Revisions have been made: concerning criminal background checks so that applicants may submit their request for criminal background checks directly to the central repository instead of to the Board; adding a section that requires out of state applicants to obtain criminal background checks from the state in which they are located; and revising the inspection requirement so that only entities that hold product are required to be inspected.
-The proposed action also includes three new regulations which clarify procedures.
+The proposed action also includes four new regulations which clarify procedures.
+The new Regulation .03-1 addresses minimum application requirements for virtual manufacturers.
 The new Regulation .09 addresses reinstatement for expired wholesale distributor permits.
 The new Regulation .10 addresses required information and procedures for closing.
 The new Regulation .11 addresses relocation requirements.
-Finally, the proposal includes clarifying revisions to the surety bond requirement and Regulation .05 Violations and Penalties.
+Finally, the proposal includes clarifying revisions to the surety bond requirement and Regulation .05 Violations and Penalties; and 2) Adopt new regulations under a new chapter COMAR 10.34.37 Pharmacy Permit Holder - Wholesale Distribution to comply with statutory requirements as amended by SB 595/HB 591 State Board of Pharmacy - Wholesale Distribution - Pharmacies, 2013.
+The requirements do not allow wholesale distribution by a pharmacy with a waiver permit to a wholesale distributor.
+Waiver pharmacies will be required to keep proper records of wholesale distribution.
+Full service pharmacies may distribute to a wholesale distributor with proper record keeping and by submission to the Board of a "Reporting Form" within a week of the wholesale distribution.